Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

 where the value set of the invariant $\sigma$ is given the lexicographical order, and

-(We note that the invariants $\sigma$ and $\tau$ are independent of the choice of a regular system of parameters or an LGS.)
-The moral here is that the more $e_i$'s we have at the lower level, the smaller the value of the invariant $\sigma$ is and hence we consider the better the LGS ${\Bbb H}$ is. \end{definition}
+(We note that the invariants $\sigma$ and $\tau$ are independent of the choice of a regular system of parameters or an LGS, and that it does not matter whether we compute them at the algebraic level or at the analytic level.)
+The moral here is that the more $e_{\alpha}$'s we have at the lower level, the smaller the value of the invariant $\sigma$ is and hence we consider the better the LGS ${\mathbb H}$ is. \end{defn}